The Proton community is fighting censorship in Ethiopia

 When Ethiopian Prime Minister Abiy Ahmed came to power in 2018, there were high hopes for his leadership, and he even won the Nobel Peace Prize in part for loosening the country’s tight grip on media and freeing journalists from prison.
 But beginning in 2020, that started to change.

 In the big picture, censorship in Ethiopia helps to undermine the promise of the internet as a free and open platform for all.
-From China’s Great Firewall to Silicon Valley’s walled gardens, those in power have an interest in partitioning the internet into walled arenas to enrich themselves or consolidate control.
+From China’s Great Firewall to Silicon Valley’s walled gardens(new window), those in power have an interest in partitioning the internet into walled arenas to enrich themselves or consolidate control.

 Proton categorically rejects this vision of a divided internet.
 And the work we do, enabled by our community, has a direct impact, helping people break down online barriers meant to contain them.